-New Zealand edges back to normal after squashing coronavirus in 49 days
+New Zealand edges back to normal after quashing coronavirus in 49 days

 The cabinet faced a momentous decision.

-New Zealand had been in almost complete lockdown for 46 days, a step the government mandated when the country had only 100 coronavirus cases but modeling showed it was on a similar trajectory to Italy.
+New Zealand had been in almost complete lockdown for 46 days, a step the government mandated when the country had only 100 coronavirus cases but modeling showed it was on a trajectory similar to Italy’s.

 The stringent measures — only essential work and grocery store and medical trips for the first five weeks, then two weeks when noncontact businesses could open — had worked.
 Just 21 people, all of them over 60, had died.
 A couple of cases, at most, were being detected each day, and all were linked to known clusters.